Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 Lean Planning templates and tools

 To support Lean Planning, we built LivePlan.
-It’s a planning tool that helps you build a one-page Lean Plan, collaborate with business partners, and build solid financial forecasts.
+It’s a planning tool that helps you build a one-page plan, collaborate with business partners, and build solid financial forecasts.
 When you’re up and running, you can easily track your progress against your goals just by connecting your accounting software to LivePlan.
 It’ll do all the hard work of crunching the numbers and give you the reports you need.

 Of course, you can also do all of this on your own if you’d prefer.
 We have all the templates and tools you need to do it yourself—all for free.
-We also put together a list of our best Lean Planning resources all in one place.